i-cortez/CMPM163Labs/README.md

 ## Lab 5
 Video - https://drive.google.com/open?id=12YYdB106kj6O6d2vEqpMmPssHbjTWjUJ
 Play the game - https://connect.unity.com/mg/karting/cart-racer-16000
 I created a new material and applied it to two different crystal clusters in the game.
 I did this by modifying an existing material provided in the microgame.
 You will see this new material applied to the glowing purple and glowing blue crystal clusters.
 I also played around with different prefabs and modified their locations.
+I built a larger track for more playtime!
 I also added in more cool particle systems!